NeKoRoSYS/nekorosys.github.io/docs/about.md

 ---
 # About Me

-Hello there, I am NecroMarX!
-You can call me Necro for short, or even Marky, I guess. ¯\_(ツ)_/¯
+Hello there, I am NeKoRoSYS!
+You can call me Nekoro or Necro for short, or even Marky, I guess. ¯\_(ツ)_/¯

 I am an aspiring graphic designer and game developer.
 I created this website for the sole purpose of providing a personal space for myself and my creations that anyone interested can see!